splunk/public-o11y-docs/gdi/monitors-hosts/vsphere.rst

 Configuration settings
 ~~~~~~~~~~~~~~~~~~~~~~

-The following table shows the configuration options for the ``vsphere``
+The following table shows the main configuration options for the ``vsphere``
-monitor:
+monitor.
+For more settings see :new-page:`vSphere monitor <https://github.com/signalfx/signalfx-agent/blob/main/docs/monitors/vsphere.md>` in GitHub.

 .. list-table::
    :widths: 18 18 18 18